Skip Navigation Links

 For High School

 What is a postmark deadline?

-It means that the mark that the post office puts on it must read March 31st or earlier.
-It doesn't have to reach our offices by the 31st.
+It means that the mark that the post office puts on it must have the date of the deadline or earlier.
+It doesn't have to reach our offices by the deadline.

 Can I drop off my scholarship application package at your office?